 Artis REIT has a strong Board of Trustees who collectively bring a solid background in real estate and prior public company experience to the table.
 A majority of the Trustees are independent of the REIT and the Board strives to follow best practices in corporate governance.

-The Board has three committees:
+The Board has three committees and one sub-committee:

 Governance and Compensation Committee

-Pursuant to the Declaration of Trust, the Board is required to have an audit committee consisting of at least three Trustees.
+Pursuant to the Declaration of Trust, the Board of Trustees is required to have an audit committee consisting of at least three Trustees.
 Subject to the delegation to the Audit Committee of such other responsibilities as are determined by the Trustees from time to time and subject to such changes in its form and function as may be mandated by any relevant regulatory authorities, the Audit Committee shall, among other things:

 (a) oversee the work of the external auditors, including resolution of disagreements between management and the external auditors regarding financial reporting;